alosadagrande/tekton-dpdk/blog.md

   type: image
 ```

-Finally, to create the cluster resource, a certificate authority data of the cluster and a valid token are required.
-The certificate authority can be extracted from your Kube config file and you already have the [token](#cnf-cluster-configuration).
+Finally, to create the cluster resource, a certificate authority (CA) data of the cluster and a valid token are required.
+The CA can be extracted from your Kube config file and you already have the [token](#cnf-cluster-configuration).

 ```sh
 $ CADATA=$(cat ~/.kube/config | grep certificate-authority-data | cut -d ":" -f2  | sort -u | tr -d '[:space:]')